priyankawagh123/Classic-Model-Cars-sale-Analysis/README.md

-# Power-Bi-Dashboard
+# 🚀📊 Power-Bi-Dashboard
 # 🚗 Classic Car Sales Analysis Project
 This Power BI project provides a comprehensive analysis of a fictional company that sells collectible classic model cars.
 The dataset consists of eight interrelated tables covering customers, employees, offices, orders, payments, products, and product lines.

 # Key Insights
-1. Top Performing Products:
+1. 📈 Top Performing Products:

  - Classic Cars generated the highest revenue, followed by Vintage Cars and Motorcycles.

  - High-margin products are not always top sellers—volume and price mix are crucial.

-2. Customer Segmentation:
+2. 👥🔍Customer Segmentation:

  - Customers from the USA and France dominate total payments.

  - A small percentage of customers contribute a large portion of total revenue (Pareto principle).

-3. Payment & Credit Analysis:
+3. 💳🏦Payment & Credit Analysis:

  - Some customers exceed 80% of their credit limit, indicating potential credit risk.

  - Payment delays are minimal; most customers make timely payments.

-4. Order Trends:
+4. 📅🚚Order Trends:

  - Peak order volume occurs in Q1 and Q4 of the year, suggesting seasonal demand.

  - Majority of orders are shipped within 5–7 days of order placement.

-5. Sales Rep & Office Performance:
+5. 🏆🎯Sales Rep & Office Performance:

  - The San Francisco office leads in overall revenue.

  - Sales reps under VP Sales consistently outperform others, indicating effective leadership.

-6. Inventory Overview:
+6. 🔍📋Inventory Overview:

  - Some products (e.g., 1968 Ford Mustang) are nearly out of stock, requiring urgent restock.